open/close all folders

-- Legacy Character: After the original was Killed Off for Real White Sky Institute created the Omega Clan, three people with powers based off of Red's.
-One of them is called Omega Red.
+- Legacy Character: After the original was Killed Off for Real White Sky Institute created the Omega Clan, three people with powers based off of Red's, one of them even called Omega Red.
 Later X-Men '92 would give him a fourth Legacy Character, Alpha Red, who has been retconned into being his Super Prototype.

 - Power Incontinence: Omega Red suffers from this as he had to drain people's life energy to survive and temporarily had to release the death spores his body built up or they would kill him.
 Even after he found a cure that allowed him to survive without other people's life he stole it anyway and would probably do the same with his death spores.

 - Psycho for Hire: To the point where even hiring him is dangerous.
 The Hand found that out the hard way.

 - Red and White and Evil All Over: Need proof?
 Just scroll up to his profile image.

 - Renegade Russian: Became one of these with the fall of Soviet Russia.
 Without the KGB to control him, nothing was left to stop him from becoming a Psycho for Hire.